TIBCOSoftware/snappydata/docs/reference/snappy_shell_reference/java-sql-databasemetadata.md

 Name of the procedure.

 **COLUMN\_NAME   **
 Name of the parameter.
-See column-Name-Pattern under <a href="java-sql-databasemetadata.html#java-sql-databasemetadata__section_87386A01281B43469BC0012704BE1105" class="xref">Parameters to getProcedureColumns</a>.
+See column-Name-Pattern under <mark> Parameters to getProcedureColumns java-sql-databasemetadata.md To be Confirmed</mark>.

 **COLUMN\_TYPE   **
 Short indicating what the row describes.
 It is always *DatabaseMetaData.procedureColumnIn* for method parameters, unless the parameter is an array.
 If so, it is *DatabaseMetaData.procedureColumnInOut*.
 It always returns *DatabaseMetaData.procedureColumnReturn* for return values.